 Not just anybody is allowed to grant permissions.
 To do that, you need a

 secret_key.
 You supply this in the same object as your publish and subscribe keys.

-When PAM is turned on, all channels are automatically set to have completely restricted read and write; meaning everything is locked down until you grant permissions out.
+When Access Manager is turned on, all channels are automatically set to have completely restricted read and write; meaning everything is locked down until you grant permissions out.

-You can turn PAM on in the PubNub console.
+You can turn Access Manager on in the PubNub console.
 While you’re there, you should enable Presence too so our previous demos will continue to work.

 Now we know who is allowed to authorize other users, we need a way to identify who is allowed in what channel.
 For this we

 auth_keygives us the ability to filter based on session, permissions levels, etc.

 me.uuid variable into our setup object as

 Now we’re all set up to grant people access to channels.
 All we need to do now is call